ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 developers of alternative algorithms and by the IETF in the context of each proposal.

-The high-order criterion for advancing any proposal is a serious scientific study of the pros and cons that occur when the proposal is considered for publication by the IETF or before it is deployed at large scale.
+The high-order criterion for advancing any proposal within the IETF is a serious scientific study of the pros and cons that occur when the proposal is considered for publication by the IETF or before it is deployed at large scale.

-After initial studies, we encourage authors to write a specification of their proposal for publication in the RFC series.
-This allows others to concretely understand and investigate the wealth of proposals in this space.
+After initial studies, authors are encouraged to write a specification of their proposal for publication in the RFC series.
+This allows others to understand and investigate the wealth of proposals in this space.

 This document is meant to reduce the barriers to entry for new congestion